naninovel/docs/docs/guide/ide-extension.md

 ## Video Tutorial

-Below is a video tutorial on how to install, configure and use the VS Code extension; it also covers generating metadata for custom commands, resources and actors.
+Below is a video tutorial on how to install, configure and use the VS Code extension.

-[!!y87wd5jHfFw]
+[!!TA-kx6B9uD8]

 ## IDE Attributes